 In zebrafish, these two aspects can be perfectly combined, making this tiny fish an ideal genetic model.
 In the next paragraphs, we will explain how ZeClincs takes advantage of these unique features to create genetic models.
 In the past decade, the field of genome engineering was revolutionized by the introduction of the CRISPR/Cas9 technology, a real breakthrough that earned her pioneers (J. Doudna and E. Charpentier) the Nobel prize for chemistry.
-Zebrafish genome can be targeted by the CRISPR/Cas9 machinery, making it possible to inactivate or modify any gene in a controlled and efficient manner.
+The zebrafish genome can be targeted by the CRISPR/Cas9 machinery, making it possible to inactivate or modify any gene in a controlled and efficient manner.
 To be able to work with the highest technological standards, Zeclinics has licensed this technology from the Broad Institute (MIT/Harvard University) and from ERS genomics.

 In some cases, researchers need to screen and validate a long list of candidates to identify the gene responsible for a disease-associated phenotype.
 During this target validation process, to compare and prioritize different genes, they need a model that allows them to disrupt, with high efficiency, multiple genes in a relatively short time.
 Thanks to an extremely high performance of the CRISPR/Cas9 system at ZeClinics we are the only zebrafish CRO able to perform a very challenging task: to analyze the effect of gene disruption in only 2-3 months.
-To obtain this astonishing result, we generate somatic mutants (named CRISPANTS), following few experimental steps:
+To obtain this astonishing result, we generate somatic mutants (named CRISPANTS), following a few experimental steps:

-If the association between a gene and a pathological condition is already known, the scope of a genetic model can be to help scientists understanding the biological alterations underlying the pathological phenotypes or to screen a library of therapeutic candidates acting against the disease.
+If the association between a gene and a pathological condition is already known, the scope of a genetic model can be to help scientists understand the biological alterations underlying the pathological phenotypes or to screen a library of therapeutic candidates acting against the disease.
 In this case, the best option is to generate a stable mutant line.
 To obtain this result, we will start with the procedure described above, designing and injecting a CRISPR/Cas9 system targeting the gene of interest.
 Injected embryos will be then grown until adulthood, to identify a fish able to transmit a mutation to its progeny thus generating a fish line carrying a mutation in the targeted gene.

-Sometimes, it will be needed to test very specific mutations (e.g. single point mutations identified in human patients).
+Sometimes, it will be needed to test very specific mutations (e.g. single-point mutations identified in human patients).
 In this case, we can use a CRISPR/Cas9-based protocol to insert the desired mutation in the zebrafish genome.
 This approach is known as knock-in and allows scientists to test the biological effect of specific genetic variants.

 The models described so far would be useless if the phenotypes deriving from these genetic manipulations could not be analyzed.
 Luckily, zebrafish's small size and transparency permit the real-time visualization of an incredibly high number of biological processes.
-Indeed, thanks to transgenic fish lines expressing fluorescent reporters, it is possible to image organs morphology and activity or to visualize cellular processes like neuronal activation and cell death.
+Indeed, thanks to transgenic fish lines expressing fluorescent reporters, it is possible to image organ morphology and activity or to visualize cellular processes like neuronal activation and cell death.
 In addition, zebrafish larvae are a perfect model for behavioral analysis and allow the study of several pathologies of the nervous system (e.g disorders inducing epileptic seizures, anxiety, or locomotion defects).